Short-Term Rental vs Long-Term Rental Tax Rules

 Common Mistakes That Eliminate STR Tax Benefits

-Most STR owners lose tax savings due to avoidable mistakes:
+Most short-term rental owners lose the tax benefit entirely due to a few avoidable mistakes:

 • Assuming Airbnb automatically qualifies as an STR (it doesn’t)